Summer is that exciting time of the year to get your edible vegetables ready for harvest.

 Plant in loose soil, full sun, and regular water.
 The soil should also be moist but not soggy and most gardeners don’t start seeds indoors and bean plants are quite sensitive to transparent shock.

 Southern peas are commonly known as cowpeas and just like black-eyed peas, they won’t tolerate frost.
 This warm-weather crop should be planted 4 weeks after the last frost and they can be planted in full sun or partial shade.

 Southern peas can help improve the health of your soil and are beneficial as a companion plant with certain plants like onions and garlic.

 Here is another edible vegetable to plant in early summer.
 This is a true summer crop every gardener needs to have planted, it needs warm soil and lots of sunlight to thrive.
 Amaranth can be enjoyed for its grain or its leaves.

 It adapts easily to any soil type as well and for companion planting, pair it with eggplant or corn to shade the soil

 18. Manoa Lettuce

-Not all varieties of lettuce are warm-weather crops but if Manoa is known for being a hot weather crop.
-These are great summer vegetables and it’s known for its heat tolerance ad love of tropical climate. it can also be planted among other warm-season edible vegetables and it grows best with corn and cucumber.
+Not all varieties of lettuce are warm-weather crops but Manoa is known for being a hot weather crop.
+These are great summer vegetables and it’s known for their heat tolerance ad love of tropical climates. it can also be planted among other warm-season edible vegetables and it grows best with corn and cucumber.

 Manoa lettuce is small and can be easily planted in place of lettuce.
 It should be planted in fertile, well-drained soil and just like every other summer vegetable, it needs a sunny spot but keep the soil moist.
 It is regarded as mini lettuce.